mecid/mecid.github.io/_posts/2019-03-06-dependency-injection-in-swift-with-protocols.md

 }
 ```

-Here we have ViewController which describes its dependencies via Typealias and Protocol Composition.
-In the Init method, we easily extract our dependencies into field variables.
-All we need is the passing instance of our Dependencies struct to ViewController, and ViewController will be able to access only defined in Typealias dependencies.
-Next time when your ViewController will need another dependency all you need to do is add it to Typealias and extract it into the variable.
-You don't need to change the creation of ViewController, because you already pass all the dependencies.
+Here we have *ViewController* which describes its dependencies via a typealias and protocol composition.
+In the *init* method, we easily extract our dependencies into field variables.
+All we need is the passing instance of our *Dependencies* struct to *ViewController*, and *ViewController* will be able to access only defined in typealias dependencies.

+Next time when your *ViewController* will need another dependency all you need to do is add it to typealias and extract it into the variable.
+You don't need to change the creation of *ViewController*, because you already pass all the dependencies.

 ```swift
 extension Dependencies {